zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/autotest-client-tests/index.md

 change over to your DUT.*

 The fastest way to edit a test is directly on the client.
-If you find the text editor on a Chromium OS device non-intuitive then edit the file locally and use a copy tool like rcp/scp to send it to the DUT.
+If you find the text editor on a ChromiumOS device non-intuitive then edit the file locally and use a copy tool like rcp/scp to send it to the DUT.

 1. Add a print statement to the